 In 2011 I returned to the Biology Department of McGill University as a tenured associate professor, maintaining a joint appointment with Utrecht as an affiliate professor.

 I am an associate editor for Frontiers in Psychology, serve on the editorial board of Behavioural Processes and Animal Biology, and was a consulting editor for Animal Behaviour.
-I am a member of the McGill-STRI Neotropical Environment Option (NEO), a collaboration between McGill and the Smithsonian Tropicial Research Institute.
+I am a member of the McGill-STRI Neotropical Environment Option (NEO, a collaboration between McGill and the Smithsonian Tropical Research Institute) and the Quebec Centre for Biodiversity Science (QCBS).